Creating Flexible Environments in a Learner-Centered Classroom

 One tool in creating active learning environments is using “flexible furniture,” which allows student choice of seating and workspace, supporting peer interaction, collaboration, and self-led learning.
 Flexible furniture pieces are movable and/or multi-use, adapting to varying groups and tasks and enabling students to move throughout the classroom.

 There are many examples of flexible, active learning environments across the country, and many schools are retrofitting their traditional classrooms to become learner-centered spaces.
-To learn more about some of the ways flexible learning spaces are enabling schools to support collaboration, engagement, and critical thinking, and to read the story of a district who has succeeded in supporting these goals with flexible furniture and creative design, click request info below to receive a copy of our new white paper: Active Learning Environments Support Student Engagement, Collaboration, and Critical Thinking.
+To learn more about some of the ways flexible learning spaces are enabling schools to support collaboration, engagement, and critical thinking, and to read the story of a district who has succeeded in supporting these goals with flexible furniture and creative design, click to request a copy of our new white paper: Active Learning Environments Support Student Engagement, Collaboration, and Critical Thinking.
 Within it, you will learn more about some of the ways flexible learning spaces are enabling schools to support collaboration, engagement, and critical thinking, and the research it is based upon.